-When you’ve got to the stage of talking imprinted concrete driveways cost per square metre all the tough decision making around choosing a driveway surfacing product, colour and design are over.
+When you’ve got to the stage of talking imprinted concrete driveways cost per square metre all the tough decision making around choosing a colour and design are over.

 Now, it’s all about the price.

-The number one factor that determines the price you pay is whether you’ve used a ‘sales’ type home improvement company or chosen a local installer.
+The number one factor that determines the price you pay is whether you’ve used a ‘sales’ type home improvement company or chosen a specialised imprinted concrete installer.

 Pattern imprinted concrete driveways costs per square metre will be a lot higher if you choose a ‘sales’ type home improvement company.